This post contains affiliate links, read my full disclosure policy here

 Canva (iPhone app and online): I use Canva for the stock images ($1.00 each) and for the built in branding.
 I subscribed to a business account and I take advantage of their branding capabilities for small business owners.
 I create most of my cover images (with text) using Canva.
 I love the templates they have available, but I do find that I like other tools for editing photo quality.

-** A NOTE ABOUT EDITING PHOTOS ** If a photo requires extensive tweaking (more than three) edits such as lightening, sharpening, increasing contrast…then I usually retake the photo.
+Tip!
+If a photo requires extensive tweaking (more than three) edits such as lightening, sharpening, increasing contrast…then I usually retake the photo.

-Take your photography to the next level:
+Equipment to take your photography to the next level:

 Camera Upgrade — Sony a6000 mirrorless camera: Until recently, the iPhone worked well but soon I found myself attempting to take photos in dark rooms (like in my laundry room